radcamp/radcamp.github.io/NYC2023/RADCamp-PartII-Day1-AM.md

 **NB:** A word about the behavoir of different CO directories.

 ### First view of FASTQ data
+Goals of this module:
-* Describe fastq format.
+* View and understand the fastq format
-* Format of RAD-seq (3RAD) fastqs before and after i7 and barcode demux
-* How is the RAD-seq format related to the 3RAD molecular protocol?
+* Understand how the RADseq fastq data is related to the 3RAD molecular protocol?
 Show image of the “How to add PCR duplicate identifier” slide from part I.
-* View/highlight RE, i7, and inline barcodes on R1 and R2 files.
-Play the
+* Be able to locate the restriction enzyme recognition sequence, the i7, and inline barcodes on R1 and R2 files.
-"Why is this the restriction overhang floating out there?" game.

 For this exercise we will use one sample from an Amaranthus dataset which is also 3RAD.
 We will download some of these data, using the command `wget`.